- ADR (Alternative Dispute Resolution), Advanced

 - Deals and Dispute Resolution: A One-Week Simulation

-Jim Hilbert is an experienced civil rights attorney, negotiator, public speaker and instructor, combining all four disciplines in his approach to using principled negotiation as a tool for solving client problems and promoting social justice.
-Mr. Hilbert has provided and developed negotiation and conflict resolution training for a wide variety of clients including Thomson West, 3M, Northwest Airlines, Imation Corp., Schwan’s, AstraZeneca, the CCIM Institute, the United Nations, Head Start and the Municipality of Dubai.
+He is an experienced civil rights attorney, negotiator, public speaker and instructor, combining all four disciplines on in his approach to using principled negotiation as a tool for solving client problems and promoting social justice.
 Mr. Hilbert has personally negotiated the resolution of numerous civil rights and other legal matters, as well as complex, high stakes business deals.